 Interest expense represents the amounts recognized on our farm debt.
 We acquired HP A&M's farm notes from third parties in order to protect out farm assets as the result of the default by HP A&M. The notes were acquired during the fiscal years ended August 31, 2014 and 2013 in exchange for a combination of cash and promissory notes.
 The notes issued by the Company generally carried a stated interest rate of 5% and were payable twice per year with a term of five years.
-As a result of the sale of our farm, these notes were paid in full during August 2015.
+As a result of the sale of our farms, these notes were paid in full during August 2015.
 During fiscal 2015, we paid additional loan costs to refinance a portion of the farm notes.
 As a result of paying the mortgages in full, we incurred the entire loan costs during fiscal 2015 instead of amortizing the costs over the term of the loans.

 The \$645,700, \$525,400, and \$416,000 of oil and gas lease payments recognized in fiscal 2015, fiscal 2014, and fiscal 2013, respectively, primarily represent the up-front payment received on March 10, 2011, upon the signing of the O&G Lease and Surface Use Agreement.
-On March 10, 2011 we received an up-front payment of \$1,243,400 for the purpose of exploring for, developing, producing and marketing oil and gas in 634 acres of mineral estate we own at our proor type.
-The oil and gas rights under the remaining 304 acres at Sky Ranch were already owned by a third party.
-We deferred immediate recognition of the up-front payment, but began recognizing the up-front payment in income over the initial three-year term of the O&G Lease beginning March 10, 2011.
+On March 10, 2011 we received an up-front payment of \$1,243,400 for the purpose of exploring for, developing, producing and marketing oil and gas on 634 acres of mineral estate we own at our income over the initial three-year term of the O&G Lease beginning the up-front payment, but began recognizing the up-front payment in income over the initial three-year term of the O&G Lease beginning March 10, 2011.
 During February 2014, we received an additional payment of \$1,243,400 to extend the initial term of the O&G Lease by an additional two years through February 2016.
 The income received for the extension is being recognized in income over the two-year extension term of the O&G Lease.
 As of August 31, 2015, we have deferred recognition of \$379,800 of income related to the O&G Lease.

 The oil and gas royalty income represents amounts received pursuant to the O&G Lease.
 The amount includes royalties from oil production from commencement of each well through August 15, 2015, which represents approximately six months of production.
-The first well generated royalty revenue of approximately \$321,800, 20% gross (net of taxes), based on the Company's 3/8^{hs} interest of the total production of this 1,280-acre pooled mineral estate.
+The first well generated royalty revenue of approximately \$321,800, 20% gross (net of taxes), based on the Company's 3/8ths interest of the total production of this 1,280-acre pooled mineral estate.
 This 10,000 foot horizontal well recorded production of approximately 105,000 barrels for the period.
-The second well generated royalty revenue of approximately \$89,0800, 20% gross (net of taxes), based on the Company's 3/8^{hs} interest of the total production of this 1,280-acre pooled mineral estate.
-This 10,000 foot horizontal well recorded production of approximately \$00,800, 20% gross (net of taxes), based on the Company's 1/8^{hs} interest of the total production of this 1,280-acre pooled mineral estate.
-This 10,000 foot horizontal well recorded particular to approximately \$8,600 barrels for the period.
+The second well generated royalty revenue of approximately \$90,800, 20% gross (net of taxes), based on the Company's 1/8ths interest of the total production of this 1,280-acre pooled mineral estate.
+This 10,000 foot horizontal well recorded production of approximately 88,600 barrels for the period.
 The gas collection infrastructure has been extended to these wells and the gas product is now being collected and will begin generating royalties during the next reporting period.
 During fiscal 2014 there were no producing wells.
-The following charst detail well production and royalty during fiscal 2015.
+The following charts detail well production and royalty during fiscal 2015.